 The majority of the general nephrology work is carried out in outpatients.
 General nephrology clinics take place at Lincoln (alternate Thursdays and every Friday).
 In addition there is a low clearance clinic at Lincoln on a Tuesday morning.

 General nephrology clinics at Boston are all day Mondays and Wednesdays (with a low clearance clinic every Monday afternoon).
 The Wednesday clinic is held at the local Parkside Surgery complex.
-All day clinics take place at Grantham on the second and forth Wednesdays.
+All day clinics take place at Grantham on the second and fourth Wednesdays.

 Inpatient nephrology services/acute kidney injury

 Patients with acute kidney injury and other nephrological problems are managed on Burton ward at Lincoln County Hospital.
 There is a senior doctor-led inpatient ward round to see renal inpatients and referrals each weekday and most weekends.